 Credit and Debit Cards.
 Most credit card companies request travel advisories, and it is normally done on-line.
 We will remind all as we start our travel.

 Electrical.
-During our time in France, we will use a Travel Adapter plug E. We will detail the requirements in both the Expedition Field Guide and Final Preparation Checklist.
+During our time in France, we will use a Travel Adapter plug E. We will detail the requirements in both the Field Guide App and Final Preparation Checklist.
 There are specific types of equipment like hair dryers, that are vulnerable to the European electrical current.
 More on that, but solutions are readily found at Amazon, among other places.

 Insurance.
-We have a partner insurance broker, Chip Millard, who has created a package of recommended coverages.
 Tour interruption and personal injury coverage to supplement your current health insurance.
-This is to be sent to each guest with the details.
-Chip Millard will serve as a resource for your questions on plans and coverage.
+Again, we recommend Marisa Stephens.

 Points-of-Contact: